Exporting the Server Metadata¶

 E.g. when a server imports a JDBC data source

-ds_jdbc_acme, first it will delete the existing JDBC data source
+ds_jdbc_acme, it deletes the data source

 ds_jdbc_acmeand all the views that depend on this data source.